DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 #### Step 150: BASIC HTML AND JAVASCRIPT 1 SUBMISSION ASSIGNMENT
 * **Objective:** Successfully push the `Basic_HTML_and_JavaScript_1` folder to the GitHub repository, ensuring all specified minimum requirements for HTML elements (`<img>`, `alt`, `<b>`, `<i>`, `<u>`) are met in `basic-html-1.html` for instructor review.
 * **Core Course Concepts:** Consolidating basic HTML elements, adherence to project requirements, GitHub repository management, and submission procedures.
-* **Outcome:** Successfully pushed the `Basic_HTML_and_JavaScript_1` folder to GitHub, confirmed compliance with all minimum coding requirements, and obtained the project URL for instructor review.
 * **Relevant Files:**
     * [basic-html-and-javascript-1/](basic-html-and-javascript-1/) (Entire folder for submission)
     * [basic-html-and-javascript-1/basic-html-1.html](basic-html-and-javascript-1/basic-html-1.html)
     * [basic-html-and-javascript-1/basic-javascript-1.js](basic-html-and-javascript-1/basic-javascript-1.js)
-* **Reflection/Learning Note:** This assignment served as a checkpoint, requiring the consolidation of previously learned HTML elements and confirming project readiness for submission.
-It reinforces the importance of meticulous adherence to project specifications and effective use of Git for version control and project delivery.
+* **Reflection/Learning Note:** This assignment marked a significant milestone, requiring the consolidation of all prior `Basic_HTML_and_JavaScript_1` work and preparing the project for formal instructor review.
+It was a useful exercise in ensuring all required elements were in place for a complete submission.
+* **Independent Research & Best Practices:**
+    * **Interpreting Submission Requirements:** This step highlighted the importance of carefully interpreting assignment submission instructions, especially when phrasing might be ambiguous (e.g., whether a specific file URL or a broader project folder URL is required).
+The decision to provide the **folder URL** was made for comprehensiveness, allowing instructors to access all relevant project files.
+    * **GitHub Project Structure for Submissions:** Emphasized the best practice of pushing and linking to the entire project folder on GitHub.
+This ensures the integrity of the project's file structure and provides the reviewer with full context, including all associated files like HTML and JavaScript, for a holistic review.
+    * **Pre-Submission Checklist:** This step served as a practical demonstration of performing a final self-review of code against minimum requirements, ensuring all criteria are met before formal submission.